Kansas, KSU game ends in massive brawl after late block

 Both coaching staffs and arena security separated the teams.
 In a bizarre finish, the officials summoned the players back from their locker rooms and put one-tenth of a second back on the clock as Kansas State shot free throws to a chorus of boos from the few thousand fans still in the arena.

-With the win, the Jayhawks avoided back-to-back defeats at home, which would have been a first since the1988-89 season.
+With the win, the Jayhawks avoided back-to-back defeats at home, which would have been a first since the 1988-89 season.

 CLICK HERE FOR THE FOX NEWS APP